sswam/allemande/doc/nsfw/nsfw.md

 The following is an ultra-basic guide to direct image prompting.
 Xilu can give more detailed advice.

-    Bigi, 1girl nude [use portrait_plus]

-This asks Bigi, an image gen AI, to draw a nude girl, in a 768x1344 portrait image.
+This asks Bigi, an image gen AI, to draw a nude girl, in a fast, lowest-quality portrait image:

-    Illy, [use ally], [use age/ally], [use emo/ally], [use clothes/ally] [use neg]
+    Bigi, 1girl nude [P]

-Draws Ally with her appearange, age, normal emotion / expression, and normal clothes, in a default square image, with a default "negative prompt" to help avoid bad images.
+This draws Ally with her appearange, age, normal emotion / expression, and normal clothes, in a default square image at high quality, with a default "negative prompt" to help avoid bad images.

-    Illy, solo [person barbie] [use neg]
+    Illy, [use ally], [use age/ally], [use emo/ally], [use clothes/ally] [use neg] [S3]

-This does the same thing more concisely, for Barbie, making sure it's a solo picture.
+This does the same thing more concisely, for Barbie, making sure it's a solo picture:

-    Illy, [person Cleo "green lingerie"], seedy parking lot, night, (full body, heels:1.5)  [use portrait_tall]
+    Illy, solo [person barbie] [use neg] [P4]

-This draws Cleo in green lingerie in a seedy parking lot at night, with her default cheery expression, in a tall image.
-Try to get a full body shot by mentioning shoes or feet!
+This draws Cleo in green lingerie in a seedy parking lot at night, with her default cheery expression, in a landscape image at high quality.
+Try to get a full body shot by mentioning feet or shoes!

-    Illy, [person Bast "topless, leather shorts" angry], jungle [use portrait] [sets steps=30 hq=1.5]
+    Illy, [person Cleo "green lingerie"], seedy parking lot, night, (full body, heels:1.5) [L4]

 This draws a portrait image of Bast in the jungle, looking angry that he forgot his mosquito repellant.
+Square image, medium quality:

+    Illy, [person Bast "topless, leather shorts" angry], jungle [S2]

+The shortcut quality settings range from 0 (lowest, the default) to 9.
+[S2] is a medium quality square image.
+[P1] is a low quality portrait image, [L4] is a high quality landscape image, etc.
+Quality settings higher than 4 are rarely needed and take up to 5 times longer to render compared to quality 4.

 ## Examples of Advanced Syntax